Mark Lund is an award-winning filmmaker, award-nominated screenwriter, television personality, producer, director and actor.

 From 2009-2010 Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
 Later that year he wrote the screenplay Justice Is Mind based on thought-identification technology and neurolaw.

-Premiering Evidence theatrically in early 2012 and with distribution through IndieFlix, Lund secured funding to produce the feature length version.
-Justice Is Mind wrapped production in October 2012 where Lund served as executive producer and director.
+Premiering Evidence theatrically in early 2012, Lund secured funding to produce the feature length version.
 Justice Is Mind had its world premiere at The Palace Theatre in Albany, NY on August 18, 2013 as part of the Capital District Film Festival.
 To date, Justice Is Mind has had 21 screenings to enthusiastic audiences at select theatres, universities and sci-fi conventions.
 Justice Is Mind had its international premiere on October 29, 2014 on Cunard Line’s Queen Elizabeth.
 According to IMDb, Justice Is Mind finished 2013 as the 8th “Highest Rated Independent Film Feature Films Released” and 2014 in the top half one percent of all entries.
 Justice Is Mind is now available on a variety of VOD platforms including Amazon Prime.

 Lund returned to figure skating in 2016 with Serpentine.
 In this Cold War modern day political thriller, Lund is developing this feature film in the same fashion as Justice Is Mind with the production of a short film version to develop interest.
 He directed the first ten pages of his script which was released in March 2017 as Serpentine: The Short Program.